 Updates to Permittee roles or contact information.

-The Permittees must fully implement a PMRP and any subsequent changes approved or directed by the Executive Officer.
+The Permittees must fully implement the approved PMRP and any subsequent changes approved or directed by the Executive Officer.
 The Executive Officer is authorized to approve the PMRP and may set conditions for approval.

 The Executive Officer will allow a minimum of 30 days for public review and comment before approving the PMRP or approving or directing subsequent changes.

+During the 30-day public review period, stakeholders may request that the Santa Ana Water Board hold a hearing prior to approval by the Executive Officer.

 The Principal Permittees must post notice of the availability of the approved PMRP on each County’s public website or using other media acceptable to the Executive Officer.

 Annual Progress Report Requirements

 The Permittees must submit an Annual Progress Report to the Executive Officer of the Santa Ana Water Board no later than November 15th of each year.
 The reporting period is from July 1 to June 30, preceding each annual deadline.
 The Executive Officer may grant an extension of up to 60 days with cause upon the receipt of a written request from the Permittees prior to the November 15th deadline.
+The fifth reporting period Annual Progress Report may be submitted as part of a Report of Waste Discharge, provided that the Report of Waste Discharge satisfies all applicable requirements of this section.
 The Annual Progress Report must include the following:

 Water Quality Monitoring Results, Analyses, and Conclusions